Account Management

 - Search bar — type to search by account name

-- Quick filters — lifecycle status, health color, SLA tier, account manager, industry (dropdown selectors in the toolbar)
+- Quick filters — lifecycle status, churn risk level, SLA tier, account manager, industry (dropdown selectors in the toolbar)

 - Advanced Filter Builder — click the Filters button to build complex AND/OR filter conditions on any field (name, MRR, employee count, dates, tags, and more)